RomanSlack/SimuVerse_Framework_MK3/DASHBOARD_FIXES.md

 If you're experiencing issues with the dashboard, here are some common problems and their solutions:

+## Recent Fixes (2025-04-25)

+We've fixed several dashboard issues:

+1. **Location Information**: The dashboard now correctly shows agent locations instead of "Unknown"
+2. **Chat Functionality**: Chat now properly connects to agent LLMs and avoids duplicate messages
+3. **History Logs**: The dashboard shows all agent history entries, not just the most recent ones

+These fixes are now part of the main codebase.
+If you're still experiencing issues, continue with the troubleshooting steps below.

 ## 1. EventletSocketIO and OpenAI Monkey Patching Issues

 The error message about monkey patching and the PortAudio library is a common conflict between EventletSocketIO (used for WebSockets) and the OpenAI library.